 Automobiles are moving towards global production networks.
 With variability in automobile models, there is a lot of uncertainty in the demand from auto manufacturers.
-It requires better visibility and analysis for investments as well as operations to avoid the risk of inventory stock-outs.
+It requires better visibility and analysis for investments as well as operations and to avoid the risk of inventory stock-outs.

-The advancements in supply chain analytics models transform the decision-making from reactive to proactive.
+The advancements in supply chain analytics models transform decision-making from reactive to proactive.
 It allows the management team to get a real-time snapshot of the inventory stock.
 The primary supply chain use cases of analytics can be categorized as:

 Supplier management: Applying new techniques to an ever-expanding data set, analytics helps auto-manufactures improve visibility outside the organization.
-The modern supply chain management is taking a more collaborative approach, wherein the inventory information is shared with a partner like suppliers, procurement, operations, and sales teams.
+Modern supply chain management is taking a more collaborative approach, wherein the inventory information is shared with a partner like suppliers, procurement, operations, and sales teams.
 Hence making them prepared to sense and act quickly.